amboltio/emily-cli/README.md

 - [Text Recognition](https://github.com/amboltio/emily-cli/wiki/Text-recognition): Learn how to train, evaluate and predict sentences with a fully connected PyTorch classifier implemented in the Emily API template.

 ## License
-The emily CLI is released under the [MIT license](https://github.com/amboltio/emily-cli/blob/main/LICENSE).
+The Emily platform is released under the [MIT license](https://github.com/amboltio/emily-cli/blob/main/LICENSE).